 Faculty: Please use the following template for your Letter of Interest, adapted to your particular school, program, or course.
 The information to be provided by you is in brackets.
 Once you submit your Letter of Interest, you will receive an acknowledgment.
-Faculty sponsors are expected to provide some guidance to student groups in submitting their projects, and one faculty sponsor from each school will be required to provide reviews (in short form) for submissions from his or school.
-Please send your Letter of Interest via email to Shelly Farnham (firstname.lastname@example.org) by November 1, 2013.
+Faculty sponsors are expected to provide some guidance to student groups in submitting their projects, and to review (in short form) submissions from their students.
+In the previous years, 1-5 projects were submitted from each participating school.

 To: Shelly Farnham, FUSE Labs Microsoft Research

-From: [School’s faculty sponsor and primary contact person] Subject: Letter of Interest for the iConference Social Media Expo 2014
+From: [School’s faculty sponsor and primary contact person] Subject: Letter of Interest for the iConference Social Media Expo 2015

 I am writing to express interest on behalf of [your program, your school, student group(s)] in participating in the iConference’s Social Media Expo.

 About us: [Provide a description of your school, related social media program(s) or course(s) involved, if applicable, and the character of students involved.]
 Participating student groups: [Provide a description of how you expect student groups to participate: as a part of a class, several classes, independent study, on their own.]
 We acknowledge that our submission is not guaranteed acceptance; final selections for presentation at the iConference Social Media Expo will be decided by the committee based on merit.
 We further acknowledge that should our entry be accepted, we will receive a $3,000 US grant, expected to cover about 50 percent travel and conference fee expenses for our school’s participating student group–and that we will make our best effort to cover the remaining travel costs through our own fund-raising efforts.
-Finally, I agree to provide reviews (short form ratings) of the projects submitted from my school.
-[Note: in the previous year, 1-5 projects were submitted from each participating school; this year, more than one entry per school may be selected, if quality so warrants.]
+Finally, I agree to provide reviews (short form ratings) of the projects submitted from the student group(s) I am sponsoring.

 My contact information is provided below: